wata727/packer-plugin-amazon-ami-management/README.md

     - The Identifier of AMIs.
 This plugin looks `Amazon_AMI_Management_Identifier` tag.
 If `identifier` matches tag value, these AMI becomes to management target.
   - `keep_releases` (interger)
     - The number of AMIs.
-  - `access_key` (string)
-    - The access key used in AWS.
-If you can use environment values or [shared credentials](https://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs), not required this parameter.
-  - `secret_key` (string)
-    - The secret key used in AWS.
-If you can use environment values or [shared credentials](https://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs), not required this parameter.
-  - `region` (string)
-    - The name of the region, such as `us-east-1` in which to manage AMIs.
-If you can use environment values, not required this parameter.

 ## Developing Plugin